 One of Sarah’s greatest joys is being a mom to her four precious gifts from God: Gabriel, Caleb, Kristiana, and MaryKate.
 In her spare time, Sarah enjoys hiking, playing piano, cooking Tex-Mex, poking lots of fun at Minnesota stereotypes, reading aloud, and exploring parks with her family.

 Sarah is honored and delighted to be serving the children and families of Church of the Redeemer.
 Her prayer and hope for them is that they would know with every confidence that they belong to God, they are His treasure, and that He loves them with a “Never Stopping, Never Giving Up, Unbreaking, Always and Forever Love.”

 Theresa Garnett was born and raised in Bismarck, ND, and the prairie is the most beautiful place in the world to her.
 After high school she attended a one-year Cairn University program that combined Biblical studies with wilderness and adventure activities, and picked up a Bible certificate along the way.
 Then she moved on to Iowa State University, where she met her future husband Andrew within 2 weeks of arriving on campus, and married him 2 weeks after graduating with a degree in genetics.

-Theresa and Andrew were blessed with 4 children over the next 9 years, and sharing life with them and watching them grow to be who God has made them to be has been their greatest earthly joy.
+Theresa and Andrew have been blessed with 5 children, and sharing life with them and watching them grow to be who God has made them to be has been their greatest earthly joy.